 1. Directly connected Check

 This feature will work only for EBGP.
 EBPG router will initiate a TCP session when the Neighbour router or network will be directly connected if not directly connected then the router will not initiate the TCP session.
-This problem will come out by DCC (Directly connected Check) feature.
-We will discuss this in detail in the next blog.
+This problem will come out of DCC (Directly connected Check) feature.

 2. TTL (Time to Live)